HenadziMatuts/Reuromancer/README.md

 * Reverse and implement dialog system.

 _ResourceBrowser_:
-* divide _DlgFilterPage_ logic into separate classes corresponding to each data type;
 * rewrite audio player using _WinApi_ only to remove _CSFML_ dependency.

 ## Development blog (RU):